 What is Culture and Development at the British Council?

-Culture and Development is an area of work in which we explore the value of arts, culture, creativity and heritage for international development that is longterm and sustainable.
+Culture and Development is an area of work in which we advocate for the value of arts, culture, creativity and heritage for longterm and sustainable development.

 We do this through:

 - developing and delivering a global portfolio of programmes in collaboration with individuals and organisations in the UK and overseas;

 - hosting events and activity to share our learning and understanding;

 - developing research and resources to share our methodology and evidence.